eliasgranderubio/dagda/README.md

 * exploit_db (Offensive Security - Exploit Database) - source [Offensive Security](https://github.com/offensive-security/exploit-database)

 ## Usage
-**IMPORTANT NOTE:** In this **Dagda** version, the `docker pull` command must be run out-of-the-box because this functionality is not included.
-That is way, the docker image must be in the host when you run `dagda.py check`.

 Below, the help when you type `python3 dagda.py check --help` is shown: